datactive/bigbang/README.md

 4. `cd` into the directory of the cloned repo and run

     `python setup.py develop `

+### Collecting from Mailman

+BigBang comes with a script for collecting files from public Mailman web archives.
+And example of this is the [scipy-dev](http://mail.scipy.org/pipermail/scipy-dev/) mailing list page.

+From the directory of the this checked out repository (i.e. you may need to `cd bigbang`), you can collect the archives from a web URL with the following command:

+    python bin/collect_mail.py -u http://mail.scipy.org/pipermail/scipy-dev/

+You can also give this command a file with several urls, one per line.
+One of these is provided in the `examples/` directory.

+    python bin/collect_mail.py -f examples/urls.txt

+Once the data has been collected, BigBang has functions to support analysis.

 ## Using BigBang

 BigBang is presently an environment for scientific exploration of mailing list data.